Penn Institute for Urban Research: Publications

 The Penn Institute for Urban Research publishes The City in the 21st Century Series in conjunction with the University of Pennsylvania Press.
-Since 2006, the Institute has published 32 titles in the series, including Revitalizing America’s Cities and Design After Decline: How America Rebuilds Shrinking Cities.
+Since 2006, the Institute has published 53 titles in the series, including Equality and the City by Enrique Peñalosa Londoño Revitalizing America’s Cities and Design After Decline: How America Rebuilds Shrinking Cities.
 Also in the series is Beat Cop to Top Cop: A Tale of Three Cities, co-authored by Former Miami Police Chief John Timoney.

 In September 2012, Penn IUR launched the Urban Research eJournal an electronic journal dedicated to disseminating the latest scholarly work on urbanism and sustainability, published through the Social Science Research Network.
 This eJournal gathers and distributes new research that addresses the governance, policy, economics, design and social issues related to global urbanization.

 Global Urban Commons (the Commons) is a publicly-accessible directory of university-based urban research centers created by The Penn Institute for Urban Research (Penn IUR).
 The initiative includes more than 200 urban-research focused organizations from around the world.
 The creation of the Commons was funded by the Rockefeller Foundation, as part of its “Transforming Cities” initiative, which aims to address issues affecting urban areas and promote more equitable cities.